-All establishments with a premises licence that provide the sale of alcohol will require at least one personal licence holder, known as the DPS, where one of their activities is to provide the sale or supply of alcohol.
+All establishments with a premises licence that provide the sale of alcohol will require at least one personal licence holder, known as the Designated Premises Supervisor (DPS), where one of their activities is to provide the retail sale of alcohol.

 Once a personal licence is obtained it is valid for life.